KITS: 1997–2005

 On March 11, 1997, owner Entercom sold the station to Infinity Broadcasting (later CBS Radio).
-This meant that KITS and KOME were both co-owned.
+This meant that KITS and KOME were now both co-owned.
 After KITS came under Infinity ownership, a big shakeup occurred on June 1, 1998.

-Stern's morning show, KOME's management and programming staff, and a few on-air personalities were brought up from KOME in San Jose to take over Live 105.
-KOME was eventually sold to Jacor, which moved Classic Rock KUFX to the 98.5 frequency and the KOME call letters were "parked" on an AM station in Fort Worth, Texas.
-Program director Richard Sands, assistant program director/midday host Roland West, and the relatively new morning team of Johnny Steele & Lori Thompson were all dismissed.
-KOME's program director, Jay Taylor, assumed programming duties at the new Live 105, and Ally Storm and No-Name moved into middays and nights, respectively.
-The syndicated call-in advice show "Loveline" was also brought to Live 105 as its late-night program.
-Big Rick Stuart continued in the afternoons until being let go in 2000, severing the last remaining thread to the original incarnation of Live 105, though Steve Masters returned briefly to host a midday specialty show.
+Stern's morning show, KOME's management and programming staff, and a few on-air personalities were brought up from KOME to take over "Live 105".
+KOME was eventually sold to Jacor, which moved Classic rock-formatted KUFX to the 98.5 FM frequency and the KOME call letters were "parked" on an AM station in Fort Worth, Texas.
+Program director Richard Sands, assistant program director/midday host Roland West, and the relatively new morning team of Johnny Steele and Lori Thompson were all dismissed.
+KOME's program director, Jay Taylor, assumed programming duties at the new "Live 105", and Ally Storm and No-Name moved into middays and nights, respectively.
+The syndicated call-in advice show "Loveline" was also brought to the station as its late-night program.
+Big Rick Stuart continued in afternoons until being let go in 2000, severing the last remaining thread to the original incarnation of "Live 105", though Steve Masters returned briefly to host a midday specialty show.

-By the end of 2001, Live 105 saw a drastic reduction in listeners due to an unpopular music assortment that was being played, which included some hip hop and heavy metal titles.
+By the end of 2001, KITS saw a drastic reduction in listeners due to an unpopular music assortment that was being played, which included some hip hop and heavy metal titles.
 Toward the middle of 2002, the station hired Sean Demery (formerly of 99X in Atlanta) as Program Director in hopes of bringing back listeners.
-Demery was charged with refocusing on core alternative rock artists, adding more popular hits, and establishing new artists, while playing a mix of critically acclaimed music from The Cure, The Pixies, Depeche Mode, The Clash and current artists such as Franz Ferdinand, Bloc Party, and The Killers.
+Demery was charged with refocusing on core alternative rock artists, adding more popular hits, and establishing new artists, while playing a mix of critically acclaimed music from The Cure, The Pixies, Depeche Mode and The Clash, and current artists such as Franz Ferdinand, Bloc Party, and The Killers.

 The station regained its reputation as a leader in new music and respect in the industry, winning numerous awards for creativity and playing new bands before they caught on nationally.
-Muse, the Bravery, Silversun Pickups, and Yeah Yeah Yeahs were among the popular bands that enjoyed huge success after early support from Live 105.
+Muse, The Bravery, Silversun Pickups, and Yeah Yeah Yeahs were among the popular bands that enjoyed huge success after early support from "Live 105".